nisasohail/Project-1--ShareEconomyEnlightenment/README.md

 # Share Economy Enlightenment
-running the numbers on the best short term rental properties via Airbnb

-this project looks at some of the factors affecting price and popularity of Airbnb rentals in Texas over the last 5 years.
+Running the numbers on the best short term rental properties via Airbnb.
+This project looks at some of the factors affecting price and popularity of Airbnb rentals in Texas over the last 5 years.

-Compared items include:
+## Compared items include:

-* over all population
+* Over all population
-* price per zipcode
+* Price per zipcode
 * Yelp reviews of resturaunts in the areas
 * Walkscore and it's impact on price